Episode 5: Hello Aristotle Pacific Capital

 So you have that element and then, just when you look through the coupons, those coupons offer significant protection against capital loss, as it relates to credit relative to other asset class, private assets to me haven’t been repriced fully.
 Meanwhile, you have tightening conditions in an economy that’s slowing down, from an equity standpoint.
 I think that’s a lot of pressure on the economy and thus equities, whereas at least now in corporate credit, you have coupons to help offset that volatility.
 So I’m very much in the camp that, structurally, corporate credit, I think, feels pretty good after a decade plus of kind of being secondary to equity returns and private market returns.
 So I feel the time is quite nice right now for corporate credit.

 Alex Warren: A good setup and a challenging environment.
 Well, that brings us to the end of this episode.
 Thank you so much, Dominic, for joining us today.
 We hope you’ve enjoyed it and learned more about Aristotle.
 Thank you for listening to the Power of Patience.
 To learn more about Aristotle, please visit www.aristotlecap.com or follow the link in the show notes.
 If you enjoyed the show, please rate and review us on Spotify and Apple Podcasts.
-Be sure to come back next time for discussion on bio-agriculture with Aristotle Capital Portfolio Manager and Senior Global Research Analyst, Geoffrey Stewart.
-Until then, this is Alex Warren, and thank you for listening.
+And on behalf of Aristotle, this is Alex Warren, and thank you for listening.